ringcentral-ruby/lita-ringcentral/README.md

 ## Usage

-The bot will listen to and respond from the SMS number provided as `config.adapters.ringcentral.sms_number`.
+The bot will listen to and respond from the SMS number provided for `config.adapters.ringcentral.sms_number`.

 ## API documentation